Turkish pickles! Or turşu, to give them their Turkish name.

-Growing up, I would think nothing of coming home from school and going straight into the pickles jar for a few pickled onions or pickled red cabbage – and I also loved to take in a few spoonfuls of the pickle juice, too.
-The all too often, “You’ll make yourself ill,” reaction from parents never curbed the enthusiasm for pickled vegetables or the pickle juice!
+Growing up, I would think nothing of coming home from school and going straight into the pickles jar for a few pickled onions or pickled red cabbage.

 Turkish Pickles On The Snack Table

-Bülent’in Yeri in Kayaköy will also serve up a plate of Turkish pickled vegetables when you sit down to their fabulous gözleme.
+Bülent’in Yeri in Kayaköy will also serve up a plate of Turkish pickled vegetables (above photo) when you sit down to their fabulous gözleme.

 Turkish Pickles On The Meze Table